 In 2012, Rebekah earned a Master of Fine Arts degree from Spalding University with a focus in screenwriting and a minor in writing for children and young adults.
 Since graduating, her screenplays have garnered attention in notable competitions, including Page International, Final Draft Big Break, Scriptapalooza, the Austin Film Festival, and CineStory.
 Though her interests span all film varieties, Rebekah’s primary writing focus is on scripts that feature strong female protagonists who seek and embody the complex balance of power and femininity.

 In addition to screenwriting, Rebekah also dabbles in other genres, including poetry and young adult fiction.
-Her work has been published in Writer’s Digest and Laurels, a literary journal.
+Her work has been published in Writer’s Digest, The Louisville Review, and Laurels.

-Rebekah currently resides in Houston, Texas with her husband, son, and Scout, the most worthless Labrador on the planet.
+Rebekah currently resides in Houston, Texas with her husband, sons, and Scout, the most worthless Labrador on the planet.